 This research investigated what Anishinabe cultural values and beliefs are transmitted in the Head Start and Early Head Start oft he Inter-Tribal Council of Michigan, and how Anishinabe values and beliefs affect instructional communications, teacher/student relationships, and the learning styles used by Native teachers in the educational process of Anishinabe children in the preschool situation.
 The study used an ethnographic approach to identify what informants would describe was their culture among the four Inter-Tribal Preschool programs.
 Observations completed in the classroom, home and community environment sought to discover how parents, teachers, children and staff in the preschool process use the culture.
 Outreach to interview Elders and grandparents from each of the four communities were an important component of this research in reconstructing the aboriginal culture and Tribal history.

 Jircitano, Lois M. Bissell, "Cultural aspects of preschool education: Ojibwa, Odawa and Potawatomi Indian children's ''ways of knowing and communicating'' in early intervention and Head Start programs" (2001).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 71.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."